35 Types of Neural Networks: What, When, and Why

 1. Feedforward Neural Network (FNN)

-2. Multilayer Perceptron (MLP)
+2. Multilayer Perceptron

-3. Radial Basis Function (RBF) Neural Network
+3. Radial Basis Function Neural Network

 4. Convolutional Neural Network (CNN)